MeetAndy logo

 Phase 2: Plan

-When you ask Andy to do something — change code, add a feature, fix a bug — Andy doesn't start coding right away.
+When you ask Andy to do something, like change code, add a feature, or fix a bug, Andy doesn't start coding right away.
 Instead, it produces a plan for you to review.

 @MeetAndy add a dark mode toggle to the settings page